nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](https://www.planttext.com/api/plantuml/img/ZLB1QiCm3BtxAqGltI1fxcQCZWvwwM2mwouY5fuXbZDRsVVFIGepn2sxoUz9xptBFYR1A9CVrFvBP4owwyO1UKOEVV1Tek-9kAVMEBGHlMgVOQVXnPXpmE4Kl4Ss6OWJNmyFDXCNbqJ3-LeryCbZT2nlo6WfQdWlJWqa2J5N6ZxMub5XB-u7XIfUIcqnc5DjVNCZherBg9Leu7QKqhWYbwqhw69-MtC7UdNCcUalpC6Il5Bgenl51PxldfjicU2EPZt8KzlUdpBqF_NQYXVnsb9AqHg_36wViHpRiaTYa__WBm00)

-#### 4.1.2 Design Considerations
+#### 4.1.2.
+Design Considerations

 **Aspect:** Limiting number of characters for goal name
 * **Alternative 1:** No limit imposed, but cut-off after a fixed number of characters and replace with ellipsis when printing the list.
   * Pros: Table will be of a fixed size and reduced chance of error if the character limit is exceeded.
   * Cons: Important information regarding the name may be unintentionally cut-off.
-* **Alternative 2 (current choice):** A 50-character limit is imposed
+* **Alternative 2 (current choice):** A 50-character limit is imposed.
   * Pros: Entire name will be visible when printing the list, also no chance of exceeding character limit.
   * Cons: Table may be misaligned if the user's monitor is too small, name has to conform within the limit.

 ### 4.2.
 Adding a Habit

+This section describes the implementation of how the user can add a habit to one of their tracked goals.

+#### 4.2.1.
+Implementation

+1. The `AddParser#parseAddHabitCommand()` method is called, which starts the process of extracting parameters from the user input.
+2. The `AddParser#splitInput(commandInstruction)` method splits the user input into a string array of parameters, while the `AddParser#getIndex(paramters, "g/")` method finds the goal index from this string array and checks that the index is a positive integer.
-A `AddHabitCommand` object is returned from the `AddParser` if the user input is successfully parsed as shown below.
+3. The `AddParser#getHabit(commandInstruction)` method creates a `Habit` object from the parameters of the user input.
+   Within this method, there is a 50-character limit imposed on the name, as well as an integer check for the interval.
+4. An `AddHabitCommand(habit, goalIndex)` object is created from the `AddParser#parseAddHabitCommand()` method.

 ![](Diagram_Images/Implementation_Diagram_Images/AddHabitCommandParserSequenceDiagram.png)

-The `runCommand` method is then executed for the `AddHabitCommand` object as seen.
+5. The `AddHabitCommand#runCommand(goalList, printManager, storage)` method is called, which in turns calls the `GoalList#addHabitToGoal(habit, goalIndex, printManager)` method.
+6. Within this newly called method, the `GoalList#getGoal(goalIndex)` method is called to ensure that the habit to be added is associated with a goal.
+Following which, methods of `GoalList` will verify that the habit to be added does not already exist within that goal, as well as having an interval that is smaller or equal to the number of days between the start and end dates of the goal.
+7. The `GoalList#updateHabitEndDate(goal, habit)` method is called to set the end date of habit similar to that of the associated goal.
+This was not performed during habit creation since the check for goal existence was not performed within `AddParser`.
+This method returns a new `Habit` object with its end date filled in.
+8. The `Habit#populateIntervalsDuringHabitCreation()` method is finally called to generate intervals for the new `Habit` object, given that the start date, end date, and interval are known at this point.
+9. The `Habit` object is added to the list of habits associated with the goal (of step 6) through the `Goal#addHabit(newHabit)` method.
+10. The `PrintManager#printAddedHabit(newHabitName, goalDescription)` method prints an acknowledgement message that the habit has been successfully added to the goal.

 ![](Diagram_Images/Implementation_Diagram_Images/AddHabitCommandSequenceDiagram.png)

-The method `addHabitToGoal` within the GoalList components is called, which will get the Goal to add the Habit under.
-Before adding, the Habit is checked to ensure that it can be added.
-Once it is determined that it can be added, the method `updateHabitEndDate` and `populateIntervalsDuringHabitCreation` are called before the habit is added under the goal using the `addHabit` method.
+#### 4.2.2.
+Design Considerations

+**Aspect:** Calling constructor of `Habit` object with end date
+* **Alternative 1:** Create `Habit` object in `AddParser` with end date.
+    * Pros: `Habit` constructor can generate all intervals upon habit creation, lesser logic required in `GoalList`.
+    * Cons: A `GoalList` object has to present in `AddParser` to check for a goal's existence (non-trivial).
+* **Alternative 2 (current choice):** Create `Habit` object in `AddParser` without end date and updating in `GoalList`.
+    * Pros: No additional logic required to get the `GoalList` object in `AddParser`.
+    * Cons: Additional logic required in `GoalList` to update end date and populate intervals.

 ### 4.3.
 Listing all Goals